sampadk04/arxivGPT/README.md

-# pdfGPT
+# arxivGPT
-A script to use the new GeminiPro API to chat up with PDF Documents.
+A script to use the new GeminiPro API to chat up with arXiv papers.